coulof/csm-hol/labs/01-intro/README.md

 >**Note**: Don't forget to `source /home/prash/ocp/ocp01/env.sh` before running any of the later commands.

 ## PowerStore
 PowerStore is accessible at [https://powerstore-1.demo.local](https://powerstore-1.demo.local).

+## OpenShift
+OpenShift webconsole is accessible at [console-openshift-console.apps.ocp01.demo.local](console-openshift-console.apps.ocp01.demo.local)

+Or with `oc`.